 Women In Engineering Visits - Prospective or Admitted

-For female engineers, add to your visit by meeting with a dean, attending a reception, talking with current women in engineering, and much more!
+Add to your visit by meeting with Women In Engineering staff and talking with current women in engineering students!

 Engineering Webinars - Prospective or Admitted

-Engineering Webinars are hosted three times each semester.
-Our live webinars give prospective engineers the opportunity to hear about engineering majors, academics, applications, and campus life.
+Multiple Grainger Engineering Webinars will be hosted during Spring 2020.
+Our live webinars, hosted by both current students about the college and individual departments give prospective Grainger Engineers the opportunity to hear about engineering majors, academics, applications, and campus life.
 Additionally, at the end of each session you will get the opportunity to ask current students and an engineering dean any questions you may have.

 Shadow an Engineer - Prospective or Admitted: Currently Suspended

 This is your chance to spend a day with a current engineering student and experience campus life as you will once a student here.
 You will sit in on lectures, see residence halls and facilities, and most importantly, have time to talk with current students about their experiences.

 Organized by student-run Engineering Council and the Engineering Outreach Bureau.
 Dates and times are customized for you.

 Little Sisters Weekend - Admitted Freshmen

 All About Engineering Weekend - Admitted

-All About Engineering is an annual, overnight recruitment event hosted by the sisters of Alpha Omega Epsilon Sorority.
-We invite women who are newly admitted to the Grainger College of Engineering for Fall 2019 to come to campus for a weekend (Friday, April 20 - Saturday, April 21).
+All About Engineering is an annual, overnight recruitment event held in the spring, hosted by the sisters of Alpha Omega Epsilon Sorority.
+We invite women who are newly admitted to the Grainger College of Engineering to come to campus for a weekend.
 We help you get to know AΩE and the university better.
 By introducing you to engineering, the campus, and future classmates/friends, we hope to ensure that you will become more comfortable and excited about your coming years at Illinois!
 There is a fee of $20.